informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

    - [Suggestions](#Suggestions)  to address the issues discussed in the analysis.

+In this document we quite extensively use tags in order to be able to reference assumptions, invariants, etc. in future communication.
+In these tags we frequently use the following short forms:

+- TMBC: Tendermint blockchain
+- SEQ: for sequential specifications
+- FS: Fastsync
+- LIVE: liveness
+- INV: invariant
+- TERM: termination
+- A: assumption
+- V2: refers to specifics of Fastsync V2
+- FS-VAR: refers to properties of Fastsync protocol variables
+- NewFS: refers to improved future Fastsync implementations

 # Part I - Outside view

 ## Context of this document